Tutorial on amortized optimization: Defining the model

 \subsection{Models based on differentiable optimization}

-As we will see in the next section, the model typically needs to be (sub-)differentiable with respect to the parameters to attain the derivative $\D_\theta[\hat y_\theta]$ necessary to optimize the loss.
+As discussed in \cref{sec:learning}, the model typically needs to be (sub-)differentiable with respect to the parameters to attain the Jacobian $\D_\theta[\hat y_\theta]$ (or compute Jacobian-vector products with it) necessary to optimize the loss.
 These derivatives are standard backprop when the model is, for example, a full-amortized neural network, but in the semi-amortized case, the model itself is often an optimization process that needs to be differentiated through.
 When the model updates are objective-based as in \cref{eq:gd} and \cref{eq:rec}, the derivatives with respect to $\theta$ through the sequence of gradient updates in the domain can be attained by seeing the updates as a sequence of computations that are differentiated through, resulting in second-order derivatives.
 When more general optimization methods are used for the amortization model that may not have a closed-form solution, the tools of differentiable optimization \citep{domke2012generic,gould2016differentiating,amos2017optnet,amos2019differentiable,agrawal2019differentiable} enable end-to-end learning.